jessebobrien/neha-documentation/docs/2023_Class.md

 ### 6. ELECTRIC VEHICLES

-A. Class Requirements
+1. Class Requirements
 	1. Electric vehicles must use only electric power during racing.
 Motor(s) must be powered only by a charge storage device (batteries, capacitors, other charge accumulators), or by fuel cell.
 A hybrid electric vehicle (e.g., Toyota Prius) may be raced in electric-only mode.
-B. Electric Vehicle Class Determination
+1. Electric Vehicle Class Determination
 	1. Unprepared Electric (UE) Electric class is for unmodified electric vehicles built by a recognized manufacturer to U.S. DOT standards.
 	2. Prepared Electric (PE) class is for modified, converted, or custom electric vehicles, and must comply with the technical and safety rules for prepared electric vehicles.

 ### 7. RALLY SPRINT

-A. Class Requirements
+1. Class Requirements
 	1. Properly Rally Logbooked cars only-includes NASA Rally, RA, FIA, CARS, ARA.
 Rally Sprint cars do not need to be registered/street legal as there are no transits.
 	2. Driver and co-driver must have all safety gear required by Logbook's sanctioning body.
 Driver and co-driver must be as listed on the entry.
 No Rally license required.
 	3. Tires: Must be DOT tires or Tarmac Rally Tires.
 Slicks are disallowed: "slicks" are defined as any tire that does not have a minimum of 1.6mm (2/32") tread depth over at least a 17% void area.
 	4. Any rule not directly addressed by the rally sprint class rules defaults to NEHA SP class rules.
 (Example: all cars with a kill switch must have an air horn installed)
-B. Rally Sprint Class Determination
+1. Rally Sprint Class Determination
 	1. Class R1 - Rally 1 - Turbo/supercharged/high displacement cars.
 AWD turbo cars in R1 must use a turbo restrictor in accordance to current US rally regulations.
 	2. Class R2 – Rally 2 - Non-turbo cars.

 ### 8. BRACKET

-A. Class Requirements
+1. Class Requirements
 	1. Any car legal for any NEHA class may bump to Bracket class at the entrant’s request.
 	2. Cars in Bracket are subject to a bracket time which is 5 seconds more than the breakout time for the course.
 	3. If the driver of a Bracket class car gets a time that is less than the bracket time the driver will receive no time (NT) in the results.
 	4. Bracket class cars that are subject to the breakout rule (Tech E.2.b) are still subject to that rule if they run less than the breakout time for the course.
-B. Bracket Class Determination
+1. Bracket Class Determination
 	1. Class B – Bracket – The Bracket (B) class is the only Bracket class and is used for all entrants.